Frequency-Aware Ensemble Learning for BraTS 2025 Pediatric Brain Tumor Segmentation: Discussion

 \section{Discussion}

 In this work, we propose a frequency-aware ensemble learning framework for pediatric brain tumor segmentation in the BraTS-PED 2025 challenge.
 By integrating nnU-Net, Swin UNETR, and HFF-Net, and leveraging techniques such as multi-scale parameter initialization, transfer learning, and frequency-domain decomposition, our approach achieves robust and accurate segmentation performance on challenging pediatric datasets.
 Experimental results demonstrate the effectiveness of the proposed ensemble strategy across multiple quantitative metrics.
+Our final ensemble framework, comprising nnU-Net ($\gamma=0.7$), fine-tuned Swin UNETR, and HFF-Net, demonstrates strong generalization capability on unseen pediatric brain tumor data.
+The method achieves competitive Dice scores of 62.7\% (CC), 83.2\% (ED), 72.9\% (ET), 85.7\% (NET), 91.8\% (TC), and 92.6\% (WT) on the test datasets.
+More importantly, the proposed approach secures first place in the BraTS-PED 2025 Segmentation Challenge, underscoring its robustness and state-of-the-art performance in pediatric brain tumor segmentation.